-County Championship – Joint Champions - W 5, L 1, D1
+County Joint Champions (with Gloucestershire) - W 5, L 1, D1

 The continued success of Notts encouraged new members and the membership rose to 400.
 The Committee decided on the erection of a new pavilion, designed by Dutton Walker, on the opposite side of the ground to the Trent Bridge Inn.
 The pavilion ‘a sightly structure, the interior being exceedingly well-appointed’ was opened for the Easter Colts Trial of 1873.
 Glorious sunshine produced crowds of 8,000 and 6,000 on the two days.
 The press thought that the new pavilion should have incorporated some accommodation for them.
 The prize bat was won for his 35 by Arthur Shrewsbury who ‘bats with carefulness and ease and is a most promising player’.